-As ZEVs become more readily accessible with expanded charging infrastructure and technological advancements, low-income residents cannot be left behind in this transition.
+As ZEVs become more readily accessible with technological advancements and more seamless networks of chargers, low-income residents cannot be left behind in this transition.
 Expanding existing ZEV carshare programs can prove to be a cost-effective way to increase access to ZEVs among low-income households.

 Our Community CarShare is a free, membership-based transportation service where residents can reserve ZEVs to run errands, get to appointments, and take local trips.
 This program should be expanded to enable more communities to benefit from participation.
 It can also be leveraged to create pathways for ZEV ownership by providing rebates and assistance with financing and insurance.
 Program participants who already recognize the benefits of ZEVs may be interested in purchasing their own ZEV, but hesitant to take action due to the costs and complexities of the vehicle purchasing process.
 The cities can consolidate the range of rebates and assistance programs already available to provide streamlined support to residents.